DatDraggy/coinhive-teamspeak/README.md

 If you setup everything correctly you should be able to register and start mining by visiting miner.html on your domain.

+#### Upgrading
+If only the last digit of the version increased, there is no need to re-do the configuration.
+Only if the first or second (vFirst.Second.Third) changed.

+Example:

+Old version v1.1.0, new version v1.1.1: You can use your old configuration

+Old version v1.1.0, new version v1.2.0: Re-do (recommended) or edit your configuration

 #### Support
-I will try to assist you as good as I can in the issues tab if you need any help.
+I will try to assist you as good as I can in the [issues tab](https://github.com/DatDraggy/coinhive-teamspeak/issues) if you need any help.

+Please don't forget to mention your webserver version (apache, nginx, etc) and when you downloaded the script.
+That makes it a little easier

+If errors occur, they will (hopefully) show in the browsers console.

 #### Donations
 ```